9xbt/bentobox/README.md

 - mtools
 - qemu-system-x86
 - genext2fs
-- meson
 - curl
-- git
+- musl

-After that, you need to build mlibc.
-Run `make mlibc-setup`.

-Now you can build bash.
-Clone `https://github.com/9xbt/bash` to the same directory where `bentobox` is.
-Then, run `./util/bash-am.sh` and bash should build.

-If you want a more complete environment, you need to set up busybox.
-Run `./util/busybox-setup.sh` and after that `./util/busybox.sh`.
+Now you can build the ports.
+Run `./util/ports.sh` to build all of them, or look in `ports/README.md` to see how to build each one separately.

-Finally, you can simply run `make run-kvm -j` and the kernel will run in QEMU.
-Change the amount of cores as you desire in the Makefile.
+Finally, you can simply run `make run-kvm -j$(nproc)` and the kernel will run in QEMU.
+By default the VM will use half of your host's threads, however this can be changed in the Makefile.

-> [!IMPORTANT]
-> If you're on a Debian-based system, you have to also pass `SHELL=/bin/bash` to make.
-Otherwise, modules will not be built properly and will crash the kernel.

 ## TODO
 - [X] `panic()` function